What people say about us:

 We also prioritise interventions for groups or individuals who might need further support, such as:

-Mental Health Research Project at Meadlands
+Mental Health Research Projects at Meadlands

 We are delighted to be part of a Mental Health research project, a piece of joint work with a sample of schools in AfC and NHS CAMHs clinicians.
 The project started with a Mental Health Audit - please see below.